Getty Images/iStockphoto

 They provide the power needed to create an AI system that can not only draft an email but also take the action of sending the email, for example.

-"Large action models will be a very important underpinning model component of these agents because action models emulate human behavior," said Gartner analyst Arun Chandrasekaran.
+"Large action models will be a very important underpinning model component of these agents because action models emulate human behavior," Gartner analyst Arun Chandrasekaran said.

 Looking to get out front

-With the introduction of its new LAM, Salesforce is attempting to move into a leadership position in the AI market despite not being known as an AI vendor as are tech giants Google, Meta and Microsoft, said Dion Hinchcliffe, an analyst with Futurum Group.
+With the introduction of its new LAM, Salesforce is attempting to move into a leadership position in the AI market despite not being known as an AI vendor like tech giants Google, Meta and Microsoft, said Dion Hinchcliffe, an analyst with Futurum Group.

-However, Salesforce’s strategy differentiated from the big cloud vendors with their substantial AI portfolios is that Salesforce will buttress its sales applications with LAMs like xGen-Sales, said David Nicholson, a Futurum analyst.
+However, Salesforce's strategy differentiated from the big cloud vendors with their substantial AI portfolios.
+Salesforce will buttress its sales applications with LAMs like xGen-Sales, said David Nicholson, a Futurum analyst.

 On the other hand, while Google also creates models for its own applications, most of them are outward facing for customers' use.